 - Slowly add almond milk while whisking, then cook for 2 minutes over medium heat, stirring frequently.
 The sauce will likely look a little clumpy - that’s OK!
 We’re going to blend it.

-- Transfer mixture to a blender, along with 1/4 tsp each salt and pepper, nutritional yeast, and vegan parmesan cheese and blend on high until creamy and smooth, scraping down sides as needed.
+- Transfer mixture to a blender, along with 1/4 tsp each salt and pepper (amount as original recipe is written // adjust if altering batch size), nutritional yeast, and vegan parmesan cheese and blend on high until creamy and smooth, scraping down sides as needed.

 - Taste and adjust seasonings as needed - you want it pretty well salted + cheesy, so don't be shy with the nutritional yeast, salt, and vegan parmesan cheese.

 - Return sauce back to skillet from earlier and cook over low heat until warmed and slightly thickened - about 2-3 minutes - whisking occasionally.
 As it warms back up, it will thicken (see photo).
 For a thicker sauce, leave it as is.
 To thin slightly, add almond milk 1 Tbsp at a time until desired consistency is achieved.
 Turn off heat if it starts bubbling too aggressively or gets too thick.

 - Heat a separate skillet over medium heat.
 Once hot, add 1 Tbsp oil (amount as original recipe is written // adjust if altering batch size) and cauliflower rice.
 Season with salt and pepper and stir to coat.
 Then cover and let cook/steam for 2 minutes.
 Remove cover, stir and cook for 1-2 minutes more or until slightly softened.
 Transfer to a large mixing bowl.